rayshift/translatefgo/README.md

 This application translates cutscenes in Fate/Grand Order JP into a variety of different languages.
 It features real time machine translation of the most recent event using [DeepL](https://www.deepl.com/).
 Older content uses the official translation from the North American region.
 Teams of translators are working on manual translations in various different languages.

-**New (8th July):** Lostbelt 3 is now available in English.
+**New (22nd July):** Ooku is fully translated using a manual translation by PkFreeze.

 ![Example](https://i.imgur.com/dNLFbxG.png)

 If the text is too fast or slow, you can change text speed in the [game settings](https://i.imgur.com/UhmoZI9.png).
 (Top = text speed, bottom = scroll speed)

 Currently, English is supported for Fuyuki to LB2 (including events older than 2 years), an English machine translation is available for LB3, Gudaguda 4, Requiem, and Summer 4 (Las Vegas).
+A manual translation is available for Ooku.

 A Spanish translation for Fuyuki through to London is also available through this app.
 Please see https://proyectograndorder.es/ for more information.